saleebm/hds-backend/README.md

 ## personal learning interests

 1. How to implement a listener or subscriber to state properly with the redux pattern or by any other means albeit effective, or experimental :)
+2. How to have server handle tokens so that the cookies stored on a secure domain have httpOnly and secure flags